threefoldfoundation/info_sdk/src/10. Marketplace/domain_delegation.md

 # Domain delegation

-Delegate your domain to one of the tf gateways
+Delegate your domain to one of the TF gateways.

 ## Accessing the solution

-Go to the marketplace https://marketplace.grid.tf/marketplace and click on Domain Delegation
+Go to the marketplace https://marketplace.grid.tf/marketplace and click on `Domain Delegation`.

 ## Steps